nanocurrency/nano-docs/docs/commands/command-line-interface.md

 ### --clear_send_ids
 Remove all send IDs from the database (dangerous: not intended for production use)

+### --config key=value
+Pass node configuration values.
+This takes precedence over any values in the configuration file.
+This option can be repeated multiple times.

 ### --confirmation_height_clear
 _version 19.0+_ Sets the confirmation heights of all accounts to 0.
 Optional `--account` to only reset a single account.